The Whale (play): Origins

 Created through PlayPenn, a new play development program based in Philadelphia, the play was workshopped at the Icicle Creek Theatre Festival in Leavenworth, Washington.
 It was given the 2011 Sky Cooper New American Play Prize at Marin Theatre Company in Mill Valley, California and was produced there in 2014.

 Hunter stated that his reflections on teaching were the initial point of inspiration for The Whale, and that he did not add the obesity aspect until later, as a way of making the teacher have a "distance" from the audience and the other characters.

-According to Hunter, he made Elder Thomas a Mormon missionary as a way of "self-protection or distancing" so that he could "write about religion, but in a way that didn’t feel too close to home."
-Hunter stated that he used the Elder Thomas character as a "sort of unlikely connection to God."
+According to Hunter, he made Elder Thomas a Mormon missionary as a way of "self-protection or distancing" so that he could "write about religion, but in a way that didn't feel too close to home".
+Hunter stated that he used the Elder Thomas character as a "sort of unlikely connection to God".

 Staging

 The play had its world premiere at the Denver Center for the Performing Arts performed by the resident theatre company as part of the Colorado New Play Summit.
 The cast included Tom Alan Robbins as Charlie and Angela Reed as Liz.

-Davis McCallum oversaw the first off-broadway production in 2012 via Playwrights Horizons.
+Davis McCallum oversaw the first off-Broadway production in 2012 via Playwrights Horizons.
 Shuler Hensley and Rebecca Henderson starred as Charlie and Liz, respectively.
 In 2013, the play was produced at South Coast Repertory with Matthew Arkin as Charlie and Blake Lindsley as Liz.
 The play had its Chicago debut at the Victory Gardens Theater in 2013 with Dale Calandra as Charlie and Cheryl Graeff as Liz.

-The Liz character did not have her ethnic background or race specified in the original play.
+The play had a Tokyo premiere in 2023.
+Sheepdog Theatre produced the run, with Walter Roberts as Charlie, Natsuki Robertson as Ellie, Laura Pollacco as Liz, Carlos Quiapo as Elder Thomas, and Louise Heal Kawai as Mary.
+It ran in English with Japanese subtitles.
+In 2024 the play had its Victorian Premier at The Alex theatre in St Kilda, Australia.
+The play was directed by Jennifer Sarah Dean and starred Adam Lyon as Charlie.
+The character of Liz did not have her ethnic background or race specified in the original play.
 As of 2022, many of the actresses portraying Liz were white.
 This differed from the film version, where the character, portrayed by Hong Chau, is of Asian heritage.

-A play director named Davis McCallum stated that, in regards to the progression of the plot, its goal is to "turn up the pressure until it almost can’t be tolerated" and then have a "really cathartic release at the end of the piece".
+In terms of plot progression, a play director named Davis McCallum stated that the goal is to "turn up the pressure until it almost can't be tolerated" and then have a "really cathartic release at the end of the piece".